 If information is provided to the Surveyors during the conveyancing process which materially affects the valuation stated in the Report and generic Mortgage Valuation Report, the Surveyors reserve the right to reconsider the valuation.
 Where the Surveyors require to amend the valuation in consequence of such information, they will issue an amended Report and generic Mortgage Valuation Report to the Seller.
-It is the responsibility of the Seller to ensure that the amended Report and generic Mortgage Valuation Report and generic Mortgage Valuation Report are transmitted to every prospective Purchaser.
+It is the responsibility of the Seller to ensure that the amended Report and generic Mortgage Valuation Report are transmitted to every prospective Purchaser.

-The individual Surveyor will be a member of the Royal Institution of Chartered Surveyors who is competent to survey, value and report upon Residential Property.1
+The individual Surveyor will be a member of the Royal Institution of Chartered Surveyors who is competent to survey, value and report upon Residential Property.

-If the Surveyors have had a previous business relationship within the past two years with the Seller or Seller's Agent or relative to the property, they will be obliged to indicate this by ticking the adjacent box. \Box
+If the Surveyors have had a previous business relationship within the pas t two years with the Seller or Seller's Agent or relative to the property, they will be obliged to indicate this by ticking the adjacent box. $\square$